 The Foundation Fellows office, housed within the Morehead Honors College, manages the selection of UGA Stamps Scholars.
 More than 1,000 top students from around the nation and the world apply for the Foundation Fellowship each November, and each February finalists are interviewed by UGA administrators, faculty, alumni, and trustees.

-From each year’s class of Foundation Fellows, five students are nominated to interview for the Stamps Scholarship each year.
+From each year’s class of Foundation Fellows, six students are nominated to interview for the Stamps Scholarship each year.

-In addition, two second-year Honors students are selected each year as “walk-on” Stamps Scholars through the Mid-Term Foundation Fellowship selection process.
+In addition, three second-year Honors students are selected each year as “walk-on” Stamps Scholars through the Mid-Term Foundation Fellowship selection process.

 The Stamps Scholars and Foundation Fellowship programs look for students who meet a very high academic threshold.
 Beyond that, the programs seek students who are leaders in their schools and communities, who possess special artistic, athletic, and other talents, who demonstrate intense intellectual curiosity about the world around them, and who possess a commitment to share their knowledge and gifts.